 Site restore for low-tech users

-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: Site restore for low-tech users.
+Note: You are currently viewing documentation for Moodle 3.6.
+Up-to-date documentation for the latest stable version of Moodle is likely available here: Site restore for low-tech users.

 This page is a work in progress in November 2010.